eternnoir/pyTelegramBotAPI/README.md

 * [MusicQuiz_bot](https://t.me/MusicQuiz_bot) by [Etoneja](https://github.com/Etoneja) - Listen to audiosamles and try to name the performer of the song.
 * [Bot-Telegram-Shodan ](https://github.com/rubenleon/Bot-Telegram-Shodan) by [rubenleon](https://github.com/rubenleon)
 * [MandangoBot](https://t.me/MandangoBot) by @Alvaricias - Bot for managing Marvel Strike Force alliances (only in spanish, atm).
+* [VigoBusTelegramBot](https://t.me/vigobusbot) ([GitHub](https://github.com/Pythoneiro/VigoBus-TelegramBot)) - Bot that provides buses coming to a certain stop and their remaining time for the city of Vigo (Galicia - Spain)

 Want to have your bot listed here?
 Send a Telegram message to @eternnoir or @pevdh.